Documentation Index

 Different agents have different strengths.
 Picking the right one for each step is the main lever for optimizing cost and quality.The trade-off

 Start cheap.
-Qwen, Claude Haiku, or OpenCode handle most implementations if the plan is good and the blast radius is clear.
-Use escalation to handle the cases where they can’t.Review (output: review)
+Qwen, Claude Haiku, or OpenCode handle most implementations if the plan is good.
+Use escalation in retry for harder cases.Review (type: validate, as gate)

 Mixing agents